robotpilot/turtlebot3_wiki/docs/source/teleoperation.rst

 RC100
 -----

-The settings for ROBOTIS RC100 controller is included in the OpenCR firmware.
+The settings for ROBOTIS RC100 controller is included in the OpenCR1.0 firmware.

 PS3 Joystick
 ------------